RealSprint/vindral-examples-webview/ios/README.md

 Before you start, make sure you have installed:

 - Xcode
-- CocoaPods

 ### Installation

 **Open the project in Xcode**

-Open the `.xcworkspace` file in Xcode.
+Open the `.xcodeproj` file in Xcode.

 **Run the project**

-Select an iOS simulator and click the 'Run' button or press Cmd + R.
+Select a real iOS device and click the 'Run' button or press Cmd + R.
+Running on a simulator is not recommended as the video playout utilizing hardware resources.